hbctraining/Pseudobulk-for-scRNAseq/lessons/06_DE_comparisons.md

 ## Learning Objectives:

 * Compare and contrast results from `DESeq2` and `FindMarkers`
-* Evaluate what is contributing to difference in results *
+* Evaluate possible contributing factors for differing results
+* Assess the relationship between percentage of cells and DE significance

 ## Methods for differential gene expression in single cell RNA-seq